Clinical question

 RESEARCH EVIDENCE

-In the most recently published cost modelling in the above review was conducted by Tuffaha et. al.22,27 The modelling was based on data from 5 RCTs, reported an estimated cost for providing oral nutritional support (including patient education, monitoring, and high protein oral supplements) for 12 months was associated with a cost saving of approximately AUD $425/person compared with standard nutrition and a quality-adjusted life year (QALY) increase of an average of 0.005.
-This evidence was of moderate quality and was but was based on data from up to 20 years old at the time of the study's publication.
+The most recently published cost modelling in the above review was based on data from 5 RCTs.
+The modelling reported an estimated cost for providing oral nutritional support (including patient education, monitoring, and high protein oral supplements) for 12 months was associated with a cost saving of approximately AUD $425/person compared with standard nutrition and a quality-adjusted life year (QALY) increase of an average of 0.005 (Tuffaha, Roberts et al. 2015, Tuffaha, Roberts et al. 2016) This evidence was of moderate quality but was based on data from up to 20 years old at the time of the study's publication.

-Using a high protein oral nutritional supplement for older people undergoing surgery for a fractured hip10 was associated with a significantly shorter hospital stay compared with using a standard hospital diet (24 days versus 40 days), but the risk of bias for this outcome measure was high.
+Using a high protein oral nutritional supplement for older people undergoing surgery for a fractured hip (Delmi, Rapin et al. 1990) was associated with a significantly shorter hospital stay compared with using a standard hospital diet (24 days versus 40 days), but the risk of bias for this outcome measure was high.

 The Guideline Governance Group considered the above information and noted that cost effectiveness is highly variable across geographic and clinical contexts.